grisuno/LazyOwn/README.md

 XOR Encrypt or Decrypt data with a given key

 ## wrapper
-wrapper of internal function to implement multiples rhost to operate.
+internal wrapper of internal function to implement multiples rhost to operate.

 ## __init__
 Inicializador de la clase LazyOwnShell